Here are some places and ways to find some gems of old Missouri:

 3. NPH has some older titles mixed around in its selections.

-5. Anchor Books and Tracts, which is connected to the LCR, also has LOTS of old gems stuff for very reasonable prices.
+5. Anchor Books and Tracts, which is connected to the LCR, also has LOTS of old gems for very reasonable prices.

-6. Concordia Lutheran Conference's Publishing House has a List of available titles has tons of great stuff.
+6. Concordia Lutheran Conference's Publishing House has a List of available titles which has tons of great stuff.